JulAdaCha/Project_1/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because it is fast, easy and prevents any overlooked vulneerabilities.
+No configuration was performed manually, which is advantageous because it is fast, easy and prevents any overlooked vulnerabilities.
-- Fast and easy set-up and added security.
+- Fast and easy set-up
+- Automation of daily tasks
+- Additional security

 The playbook implements the following tasks:
 - Install docker.io